orchestrator

 4. Switch to the Manage Access page to see the available accounts.

-5. If the account you want to be running the automations, which should be the local user of the virtual machine, is not listed, add it and give it the Robot role.
+5. If the account you want to be running the automations, which should be the local user of the virtual machine, is not listed, add it and give it the Automation User role.

 Note: We recommend using a robot account, which is a type of account dedicated for running unattended automations.